StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-standalone-server.md

 ## Step 2: Restore Cassandra and Elasticsearch snapshots

-We're going to restore both your database and search index from the backup archives.
+You'll restore both your database and search index from the backup archives.
 The script automatically identifies your most recent backup files, extracts them, and restores both Cassandra and Elasticsearch in parallel while handling keyspace recreation if needed.

 ### 1. Prepare the restore script